nymph44/code050-framework-documentatie/README.md

 git clone https://github.com/nymph44/code050-framework-documentatie.git
 ```

-## Railway font
+## Fonts
-Material UI was designed with the Roboto font in mind.
+The Code050 UI kit was designed with the Raleway and Nunito font in mind.
 So be sure to follow these instructions.
 For instance, via Google Web Fonts:

 ```style
 <link href='https://fonts.googleapis.com/css?family=Raleway' rel='stylesheet'>